UBC-CIC/student-assistance-chatbot/docs/UserGuide.md

 # Admin Page
-If you are a system administrator, you will have access to the admin page provided you have created an admin account following the steps outlinted in the [deployment guide](./DeploymentGuide.md).
+If you are a system administrator, you will have access to the admin page provided you have created an admin account following the steps outlined in the [deployment guide](./DeploymentGuide.md).
 To get to the admin page, you can click the admin button on the chat page.

 ![Home Page Admin Button](./images/AdminHighlight.png)